at-gmbh/docker-cvat/README.md

 ## Configuration of automated build with docker hub

+The usage of docker-compose for automated build by Docker hub involved the following adaptations:

-- add a hooks/build file containing the bash script with docker-compose build
+- add a hooks/build file in the repo containing a script with the docker-compose build command, which will replace the docker-hub build phase
-- retag the image (in the bash script) to ${IMAGE_NAME} for docker hub to find the built image afterward
+- retag the image (in the build script) to ${IMAGE_NAME} (env. variable provided by docker hub) so that docker hub can find the built image afterward.
 - in automated build configuration, specify a dummy file as dockerfile.
-It wont be used but must exist.
+It wont be used for the build but if docker hub requires an existing Dockerfile nevertheless.

 ## Contact